Down by the Old Mill Stream: Popular culture

 In the 1929 Columbia cartoon Farm Relief, Krazy and some animals sing "Down by the Old Mill Stream" after drinking some spirits.

 Groucho and Chico Marx sing the tune a capella as they “scrub up” while posing as doctors in a scene in 1937’s ‘’A Day at the Races’’.

 In the middle section of his song "We Will All Go Together When We Go," Tom Lehrer parodied "Down By the Old Mill Stream" with a stride piano, singing the following words in reference to a nuclear holocaust: "Down by the old Mael-strom/ There'll be a storm before the Calm."

 In a 1958 episode of The Danny Thomas Show, called "Jack Benny Takes Danny's Job," comedian Jack Benny sings the song, with added lyrics, as part of a Cub Scouts show.

 Alvin and the Chipmunks covered the song for their 1965 album The Chipmunks Sing with Children.
 They also performed the song as both the prologue and the epilogue for their 1982 album Chipmunk Rock.

 In It's the Pied Piper, Charlie Brown, Snoopy (as the Pied Piper) plays the song on his concertina to lure the Mayor and his city council away from the city hall and they then sing the song.

 Redd Foxx and LaWanda Page sing a duet version of "Down By The Old Mill Stream" in the Sanford and Son episode "My Fair Esther".

 In an episode of All in the Family, Edith, Mike and Gloria wake up Archie singing this song.

 Sheila Florence as Lizzie Birdsworth sings the chorus of "Down By The Old Mill Stream" in Episode 295 of the Australian TV series Prisoner in 1982.
 In the scene Lizzie who is in her cell and is drunk has been given a bottle of whiskey by prison officer Joan Ferguson in exchange for information.

+In 1987, Opryland USA amusement park paid homage to the tune by naming its new water-based attraction "The Old Mill Scream".
+The ride was demolished (along with the entire park) in 1997.